Richard Nixon's November 1962 press conference: Aftermath

 Having seen Nixon's remarks, Brown was quoted as stating, "That's something Nixon's going to regret all his life.
 The press is never going to let him forget it."
 As described in his obituary in The New York Times, Nixon's farewell-to-politics speech made him appear to be a sore loser violating a cardinal rule of US politics so that it seemed to indicate "that his political career was over."

 Five days after the election, Howard K. Smith hosted a documentary, The Political Obituary of Richard Nixon, broadcast as a half-hour special by ABC as part of its Howard K. Smith: News and Comment series.
-The panelists discussing Nixon's demise were Murray Chotiner and Gerald Ford (one of Nixon's future Vice Presidents and a future United States President himself), who regretted Nixon's departure from politics.
+The panelists were Murray Chotiner and Gerald Ford (one of Nixon's future Vice Presidents and a future United States President himself), who regretted Nixon's departure from politics.
 Jerry Voorhis, whom Nixon had defeated in a 1946 congressional run, criticized Nixon's tactics in that campaign.
 Alger Hiss discussed his bitterness at how Nixon had used him to advance his own career at Hiss's expense.
 While the program was on the air, angry callers clogged the ABC switchboard with complaints, many criticizing the decision to include Hiss, a convicted perjurer, to comment on Nixon.
 Ultimately, ABC received 80,000 letters and telegrams, almost all of which were critical of the network's special and its choice of panelists.

 The partisan nature of Smith's broadcast may well have been the beginning of Nixon's rehabilitation and ascent towards the presidency, with former Governor of New York Thomas E. Dewey, the Republican presidential nominee in 1944 and 1948, writing to Nixon on November 15, "It seems to me that Howard K. Smith has been quite helpful, unwittingly."
 Noting that many people were outraged by the broadcast, Dewey went on to say that "Smith has proved you were right in your comments about the press".

+In his speech at the 1972 Democratic National Convention, George McGovern, who was running against Nixon in that year's presidential election, said:

 Nixon never showed any remorse for his remarks, instead feeling that the benefits outweighed any possible repercussions, noting in his memoirs:

-"I have never regretted what I said in 'the last press conference.'
-I believe that it gave the media a warning that I would not sit back and take whatever biased coverage was dished out to me.
-I think the episode was partially responsible for the much fairer treatment I received from the press during the next few years.
-From that point of view alone, it was worth it."